 How Do Distracted Drivers Cause Accidents?

 If someone else’s distractions are to blame for your injuries and property damages, you deserve compensation.
-At Needham, Kemper & Fish LLP, our lawyers help clients in California with all types of distracted driver accident injuries, including those caused by drunk drivers.
+At Needham, Kemper & Fish LLP, our San Jose auto accident lawyers help clients in California with all types of accidents, including bicycle accidents and those caused by drunk drivers.

 What Do I Do If A Distracted Driver Injured Me?

-San Jose Auto Accident Lawyers Are On Your Side
+Our San Jose Auto Accident Attorneys Are On Your Side

 You have already been through enough at the hands of someone else’s negligence.
 Do not make the mistake of being passive in the claims process.

 At Needham Kepner & Fish LLP, we work tirelessly to help injury victims win the compensation they deserve.
 We are committed to understanding your situation and investigating further to ensure that all the details are accounted for.